The Very Short Life of Architectural Science

 Architectural science–the department–and the discipline, were doomed by two mistakes.
 First, DADS allowed its founder to hang around for 20 years after his retirement.
 When I mentioned this to colleagues some time ago, I was accused of ageism, of criticising the old for being old.

 Not so.
 The point I was making was that Dr Cowan imposed his vision of the discipline on his successors, well after he should have let others have a free hand to change and grow.
 Although he supposedly retired in 1985, he was a significant influence over DADS for a further 20 years.
-The pioneering journal he founded in 1958, Architectural Science Review, laboured under his withered gaze until a few months before his death, almost 50 years later; moribund.
+In 1958, he founded the pioneering journal Architectural Science Review (ASR).
+Fifty years later, he was still the editor.
+ASR laboured under his withered gaze until a few months before his death: moribund.
 The issues he thought were the Great Debates of 1958 still heaved across his asthmatic editorials in the twenty-first century.
 His student successors and acolytes at the journal (unburdened by fresh ideas, and themselves approaching retirement) were happy to let the old man carry on.
 After all, what did they have to offer?

 When Dr Cowan came to the school of architecture he brought some dazzlingly fresh ideas about what architects should learn, and some innovative ways of teaching it.
 But decade after decade, the department taught the same content with the same pedagogy.
-In the decades after his retirement, Dr Cowan still kept his hand in with desultory lectures: the same ones he gave when Elvis had his first hits.
-His slides were fading with age; his demonstration equipment and models elegant but mouldering relics of the brass-and-mahogany era.
+In the 21st century, Dr Cowan still kept his hand in with desultory lectures: the same ones he gave when Elvis had his first hits.
+His slides were fading with age; his demonstration equipment and models elegant but mouldering relics of the brass-and-mahogany era— more at home in a museum than a university.

-There was a certain sad charm to it all, but also an implacable determination not to move with the times, not to acknowledge that the world had changed; and a profound failure to understand that there always comes a time to let go so that others may forge their own vision.
+There was a certain sad charm in Dr Cowan's resolve, but also an implacable determination not to move with the times, not to acknowledge that the world had changed; and a profound failure to understand that there always comes a time to let go so that others may forge their own vision.

 By not letting it grow and develop, Dr Cowan strangled his own child.